DEVUCP/EconBot/README.md

 - Add comments to the code that explain the purpose of the code, not what it does.
 - All `const` variables should be in `MACRO_CASE`.
 - All Classes and Methods should be in `PascalCase`.
 Example: `GetAccountID()`.
+- Make sure to use XML documentation with every function.